-The Lifestyles Center on campus can provide Safe Zone training to educate and empower people to create safe spaces for LGBTQIA+ individuals.
+The Dean of Students Office can provide Safe Zone training to educate and empower people to create safe spaces for LGBTQIA+ individuals.

 SUNY Oswego's Title IX Coordinator (Lisa Evaneski) can help with issues of discrimination, including sex discrimination, sexual harassment, homophobia, and discrimination based on gender identity or expression.
 Her contact information is listed at the link above.